 Protecting your construction company with proper insurance is crucial to having long-term success in the business.
 As skilled as you may be in your job, there are always circumstances beyond your control.
 If something goes wrong on your construction site, you’ll want to protect your profits, staff, and investments through insurance policies.
-Here are common policies that construction insurance companies offer:
+Here are common insurance policies that construction companies may receive quotes for.

 Builder’s Risk Insurance

-When planning your level of insurance you’ll want to look at the overall building costs and the anticipated project length.
-You’ll want to have coverage begin from the time construction materials appear on the site.
+When planning your level of insurance for construction projects, you’ll want to look at the overall building costs and the anticipated project length.
+You’ll want to have coverage begin from the moment construction materials appear on the site and contractors can start work.
 The coverage will continue until whichever situation occurs first: the policy expires, the site is sold, or the site is occupied by tenants.

-Typically, builder’s risk insurance does not cover larger perils such as earthquakes or flooding in a beach zone.
-Extensions may be made to the coverage, but that will require you to have a more in-depth conversation with your insurance company.
+Typically, builder’s risk insurance does not cover complex perils such as earthquakes or flooding in a beach zone.
+Extensions may be made to the coverage, but that will require you to have a more in-depth conversation with your agent to discuss specific details within the insurance policy.
 Accidents and injuries on the job site aren’t covered by builder’s risk insurance which is why you’ll also want the next type of insurance as well.

-Worker’s compensation is not exclusive to the construction industry, however, it is vital because of the nature of construction sites.
-Whether your employees are working with heavy equipment or toxic materials such as asbestos, you’ll want to protect their health with worker’s compensation.
+Workers compensation coverage is not exclusive to the construction industry, however it is vital for business owners to get because of the nature of construction sites.
+Whether your employees are working with heavy equipment or toxic materials such as asbestos, you’ll want insurance for contractor risk on potentially dangerous construction work sites.

-Should an employee fall sick or be injured on the job and not be compensated for their time away from work, they could sue the contracting company.
-Worker’s compensation covers any court costs and settlements that may occur.
-This type of policy is mandatory in every state, but the specific requirements vary for each state so you’ll want to speak further with your insurance company about which policy is best for your construction site.
+Should an employee fall sick or be injured on the job and not be compensated for their time away from work, they could sue the business.
+Workers compensation covers any court costs and settlements that may occur.
+This type of coverage is mandatory in every state, however the specific business insurance requirements vary for each state.
+Business owners will need to speak with their agents to determine which insurance policy is best for their construction site.

 Commercial General Liability Insurance/Umbrella Insurance